veracity/veracity-documentation/common/markdown/create-veracity-app/create-veracity-app.md

 yo @veracity/veracity:app [options]
 ```

-To list the latest apps awailable in the generator, write the following:
+To list the latest apps available in the generator, write the following:

 ```ps
 yo --help